Keyvius Sampson

-Keyvius Nathaniel Sampson (born January 6, 1991) is an American professional baseball pitcher for the Caliente de Durango of the Mexican League.
+Keyvius Nathaniel Sampson (born January 6, 1991) is an American professional baseball pitcher for the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, in the KBO League for the Hanwha Eagles, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions and Fubon Guardians.

 Career

 San Diego Padres

-Sampson was drafted by the San Diego Padres in the fourth round of the 2009 Major League Baseball Draft.
+Sampson was drafted by the San Diego Padres in the fourth round of the 2009 Major League Baseball draft.
 In 2010, he went 12–3 with a 2.90 earned run average and 143 strikeouts in 118 innings pitched.
 He started the 2013 with the Triple-A Tucson Padres but was demoted to Double-A San Antonio Missions after posting an 8.03 ERA.
-He was promoted back to Triple-A on August 7, 2013, after going 10–4 with a 2.26 ERA in Double-A. He was added to the Padres 40-man roster on November 20, 2013.
-Sampson was designated for assignment on December 29, 2014.
+He was promoted back to Triple-A on August 7, 2013, after going 10–4 with a 2.26 ERA in Double-A.

+Sampson was added to the Padres' 40-man roster on November 20, 2013, in order to be protected from the Rule 5 draft.
+He made 38 appearances (14 starts) for the Triple-A El Paso Chihuahuas in 2014, compiling a 2-5 record and 6.68 ERA with 94 strikeouts across 92 1/3 innings pitched.
+Sampson was designated for assignment by San Diego on December 29, 2014.